Mail carriers reach tentative contract with USPS that includes pay raises and air-conditioned trucks

 There is also a commitment from the Postal Service to “make every effort” to provide mail trucks with air-conditioning.

-The Postal Service in summer began rolling out its new electric delivery vehicles, which come equipped with air-conditioning.
+In the summer the Postal Service began rolling out its new electric delivery vehicles, which come equipped with air-conditioning.
 While the trucks won’t win any beauty contests, they did get rave reviews from letter carriers accustomed to older vehicles that lack modern safety features and are prone to breaking down — and even catching fire.

 Under the tentative contract agreement, the Postal Service must discuss with the union any plans to buy new mail trucks that don’t have air-conditioning.